abinit/abinit/doc/tutorial/wannier90.md

 You will learn how to get MLWFs with ABINIT and Wannier90 and what are the basic variables to govern the numerical efficiency.

-This tutorial should take about 2 hour and it is important to note that the examples in this tutorial are not converged, they are just examples to show how to use the code.
+This tutorial should take about 2 hours and it is important to note that the examples in this tutorial are not converged, they are just examples to show how to use the code.

 [TUTORIAL_README]